Joan of Kent: Marriage to the Black Prince

 The death of Joan's first husband, Thomas Holland, in 1360 made her an attractive marriage prospect for Edward, the Black Prince, the son of her half-first cousin King Edward III.
 Some may infer that evidence of a long-held desire by Edward for Joan may be found in the record of his presenting her with a silver cup, part of the booty from one of his early military campaigns.
-Although one generation removed from her, he was only three or four years younger than she was (depending on whether she was born in 1326 or 1327).
+Although one generation removed from her, he was only few years younger than her.

+Joan and Edward married in secret in spring of 1361, without informing the King nor obtaining needed dispensation from Church, which was expected as they were closely related and Edward was additionally godfather to her son Thomas Holland.
+It is presumed the marriage was a love match, as Prince of Wales acted without his father's approval and Joan was a widow in relatively advanced age, that did not make her ideal candidate for a future queen; additionally Joan was an English noblewoman, which made her unusual choice of bride for future king as there was no domestic queen in England since the time of conquest.

 It is suggested that Edward's parents did not favour a marriage between their son and their former ward, but this may be contradicted by the fact that King Edward assisted his son in acquiring all four of the needed dispensations for Edward to marry Joan.
 Among the problems was Edward and Joan's birth placement within the prohibited degrees of consanguinity.
 Queen Philippa (wife of Edward III) had made a favourite of Joan in her childhood.
-Both she and the King may have been concerned about the legitimacy of any resulting children, considering Joan's complicated marital record, but such concerns were remedied by a second ruling of Pope Clement's successor Innocent VI that held the initial ruling on Joan's previous marriage attempts.
+Both she and the king may have been concerned about the legitimacy of any resulting children, considering Joan's complicated marital record, but such concerns were remedied by a second ruling of Pope Clement's successor Innocent VI that held the initial ruling on Joan's previous marriage attempts.

-At the King's request, the Pope granted the four dispensations needed to allow the two to be legally married.
-Matters moved fast, and Joan was officially married to the Prince barely nine months after Holland's death.
-The official ceremony took place on 10 October 1361 at Windsor Castle, with the King and Queen in attendance.
+At the king's request, the Pope granted the four dispensations needed to allow the two to be legally married.
+Joan's and Prince's spring marriage was annulled, and the couple hold second wedding, this time official, on 10 October 1361 at Windsor Castle, with the king and queen in attendance.
 The Archbishop of Canterbury presided.